biocsuwb/EnsembleFS-package/README.md

 ![Fig.2](https://github.com/biocsuwb/Images/blob/main/Scheme2.png?raw=true)
 Fig.2 The scheme of construction of the combined set of N-top relevant features.
 ![Fig.3](https://github.com/biocsuwb/Images/blob/main/Scheme3.png?raw=true)
-Fig.3 The scheme for biological information collection and integration about biomarkers.
+Fig.3 The scheme for collection and integration of biological information about biomarkers.

 ## Example data sets
 The RNA-sequencing data of tumor-adjacent normal tissues of lung adenocarcinoma cancer patients from The Cancer Genome Atlas database ([TCGA](https://www.cancer.gov/tcga)) was used.
 The preprocessing of data involved standard steps for RNA-Seq data.
 The log2 transformation was performed.
 Features with zero and near-zero (1%) variance across patients were removed.
-After the preprocessing procedure the primary dataset contains 574 samples (59 normal and 515 tumor) described with 20172 differentially expressed genes (DEGs).
-This dataset includes highly correlated features and the number of cancer samples is roughly ten times more than normal samples.
-For testing purposes, the number of molecular markers was limited to 2000 DEGs ranked by highest difference in the gene expression level between tumor and normal tissues ([exampleData_TCGA_LUAD_2000.csv](https://github.com/biocsuwb/EnsembleFS-package/tree/main/data)).
+After the preprocessing procedure, the primary dataset contains 574 samples (59 normal and 515 tumors) described with 20172 differentially expressed genes (DEGs).
+This dataset includes highly correlated features, and the number of cancer samples is roughly ten times more than normal samples.
+For testing purposes, the number of molecular markers was limited to 2000 DEGs ranked by the highest difference in the gene expression level between tumor and normal tissues ([exampleData_TCGA_LUAD_2000.csv](https://github.com/biocsuwb/EnsembleFS-package/tree/main/data)).

 ## Install the development version from GitHub: